-Simon Walters is an experienced advocate who joined chambers after the successful completion of his pupillage and since that time has developed a broad practice in all of chambers’ main areas of expertise.
-However, his main areas of practise are regulatory law, professional discipline law and general criminal law.
-Simon is frequently instructed to deal with complicated and sensitive matters and both prosecutes and defends.
+Simon is an experienced advocate who practises mainly in crime, regulatory and professional discipline.
+He is frequently instructed to deal with complicated and sensitive matters and both prosecutes and defends.
 Simon is thorough, pragmatic and calm in his approach to each case.
 He is also qualified to act on public access matters.

 Simon has developed an extensive practice in regulatory law and accepts instructions on behalf of regulatory authorities and professionals.
 He has appeared before fitness to practise tribunals of different regulators in every conceivable type of hearing and is able to advise on all relevant issues both pre- and post- hearing.

-- BVC (Very Competent) – College of Law
+- BVC at the College of Law – Very Competent

 Associations and memberships